 Child's Surname:

 Child's First Name(s):

 Address:

 Contact number:

 Child's current school:

 Please tick the appropriate boxes below:

-Is the above named child a Baptised Catholic or have Yes No

-they been received into the Catholic Church?

-Is the certificate of Catholic Baptism or Reception into Yes No

-the Catholic Church attached?
+Is the above named child a Baptised Catholic or have they Yes No been received into the Catholic Church?
+Is the certificate of Catholic Baptism or Reception into the Yes No Catholic Church attached?